AliLynne/alilynne-website/src/posts/2019_09_04/_2019_08_04_Create_Hello_World_Starter.md

 ### Create the Project

 Now we're going to want to actually create our project.
-Run an npm init in your console.
-You can just accept all of the defaults.
+Run `npm init` in your console.
+You'll be asked a series of questions.
+You can just hit enter to accept all of the defaults.

 ```bash
 npm init